nalgeon/iuliia-py/README.md

 - *GOST R 7.0.34-2014*.
 This schema defines alternatives for many letters, but does not specify when to use which.
 Therefore, `iuliia` uses the first of suggested translations for each such letter.
 - *MVD-310*.
 This schema defines "`С` between two vowels → `SS`" rule.
 There is no such rule in other schemas, and MVD-310 itself is deprecated, so I decided to ignore this specific rule for the sake of code simplicity.

+For schema details and other information, see <https://dangry.ru/iuliia> (in Russian).

 ## Installation

 ```sh